SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The ``NSCopying`` attribute behaves in a way similar to the Objective-C ``copy`` property attribute.

 ..
-TODO: Possibly put a link to "Copy Properties Maintain Their Own Copies" section
-    in Programming with Objective-C, after we have support in rst for linking to uBooks, etc.

-..
 TODO: If and when Dave includes a section about this in the Guide,
     provide a link to the relevant section.